ik4ito/speech-to-text/README.md

-When you press the STOP button, a HTTP request sends the value of the output to a database I added a message to let you know what has been stored.
+When you press the STOP button, an HTTP request sends the value of the output to a database.
+I added a message to let you know what has been stored.